OpenTreeOfLife/ot-ansible/README.md

 log into the server with this user using ssh keys, and that the user has sudo privileges.

-MTH has an `ot-private` repo that interacts with a fresh AWS instance to create an "admin" account with sudo privileges and the open tree keys.
+MTH has an `ot-private` repo on bitbucket that interacts with a fresh AWS instance to create an "deploy" account with sudo privileges and the open tree keys.
 Other the user account creation, the only initial steps applied to the OS boil down to: